 It has the flavors of Native America, Old Mexico, and the Wild West all blended effortlessly with the hustle and bustle of a modern city.
 The newest barges run by Go Rio are in such pretty colors and inspired by Mexican Folk art.
 When it is time for dinner, stroll along and take a look at the menus, and pick a restaurant that sounds good – we really like Rita’s on the River and Cafe Ole.
 Make sure to ask for a table in the patio and request a song from the traveling mariachi band.

 San Fernando Cathedral

 You can’t go to San Antonio without visiting the Alamo.
 This small mission building turned seemingly overnight into one of the most known monuments in American history, thanks to the legendary Battle of the Alamo in the Texas Revolution.
 Here, a small band of Texans lost their lives defending the mission against an overwhelming number of Mexican soldiers.
 The tale of the battle quickly spread and fueled the fire that eventually gave Texas its freedom.
 Today, the Alamo is a museum and an important symbol of Texas’s liberty.
-Admission to the Alamo is free.
+Admission to the Alamo is free, so don’t miss this during your weekend in San Antonio.
 The Alamo is comprised of a 4.2 acre complex containing only a portion of the original Alamo mission.

 SeaWorld San Antonio

 Kids will have a great time at this part aquarium, part thrill-packed theme park.
 It is home to a diversity of marine life, including dolphins, penguins, and polar bears.
 Visitors can go from getting splashed by killer whales to soaring upside down and reaching speeds of up to 50-miles per hour on the many thrill rides.